-Overview: Our Building Craft Apprenticeship gives practical experience in traditional building crafts and an opportunity to gain a Heritage Skills NVQ Level 3.
+Overview: Our Building Craft Programme gives practical experience in traditional building crafts and an opportunity to gain a Heritage Skills NVQ Level 3.
 This course is designed for craftspeople looking to bridge the gap between basic qualifications and becoming a master craftsperson working within the heritage sector.

-Our Building Craft Apprenticeship programme offers something for everyone, and we’ve worked with people across the world to deliver it.
+Our Building Craft Programme offers something for everyone, and we’ve worked with people across the world to deliver it.
 Over the course of this eight-month programme, you will work with a wide range of building crafts and expert craftspeople to learn all of the subtle nuances of the craft, taking your skills to the next level.

 We believe it’s crucial to preserve these valuable skills, which are gradually being lost.
 With the average age of worker in the Historic Buildings sector reaching 55, and approaching retiring age, it is important we pass on the wisdom and knowledge that we’ve built up over hundreds of thousands of years.